-As msprime does not produce sequences but positions of derived alleles at each haploid chromosome, 176 we had to convert this information into a sequence.
-For each chromosome, a random ancestral sequence 177 was generated with a GC content of 41% corresponding to the GC content of the human genome 178 (Lander et al., 2001).
-Transversion polymorphisms were then placed along the sequence at the positions 179 produced by the msprime simulations.
-The resulting sequences for each haploid chromosome were then 180 stored as FASTA files.
-One of the 42 simulated sequences from populations S1, S2 and S3 were used 181 as reference genomes.
-Out of the remaining sequences, pairs of FASTA files were then considered 182 as diploid individuals and used as input for gargammel (Renaud et al., 2017) to serve as endogenous 183 sequences for the simulation of next-generation sequencing data with ancient DNA damage.
-Data were 184 simulated to mimic data generated with an Illumina HiSeq 2500 sequencing machine assuming the post-185 mortem damage pattern observed when sequencing Neandertals in Briggs et al. (2007).
-We simulated 186 coverages of 0.5X and 2.0X.
-For each individual, fragment sizes followed a log-normal distribution 187 with a location between 3.3 and 3.8 (randomly drawn per individual from a uniform distribution) 188 and a scale of 0.2, corresponding to an average fragment length per individual between 27 and 46 bp.
-189 Fragments shorter than 30 bp were excluded.
+As msprime does not produce sequences but positions of derived alleles at each haploid chromosome, we had to convert this information into a sequence.
+For each chromosome, a random ancestral sequence was generated with a GC content of 41% corresponding to the GC content of the human genome (Lander et al., 2001).
+Transversion polymorphisms were then placed along the sequence according to at the positions produced by the msprime simulations.
+The first resulting sequences for each haploid chromosome were then stored as FASTA files.
+One of the 42 simulated sequences from populations S1, S2 and S3 were used as reference genomes.
+Pairs of sequences.
+Out of the remaining sequences, pairs of FASTA files were then considered as diploid individuals and used as input for gargammel (Renaud et al., 2017) was used to simulate to serve as endogenous sequences for the simulation of nextgeneration sequencing data with ancient DNA damage.
+Data were simulated to mimic data generated with an Illumina HiSeq 2500 sequencing machine assuming the post-mortem damage pattern observed when sequencing Neandertals in Briggs et al. (2007).
+We simulated coverages of 0.5X and 2.0X.
+For each individual, fragment sizes followed a log-normal distribution with a location between 3.3 and 3.8 (randomly drawn per individual from a uniform distribution) and a scale of 0.2, corresponding to an average fragment length per individual between 27 and 46bp46 bp.
+Fragments shorter than 20bp-30 bp were excluded.
 No contaminating sequences were simulated.
-Sequencing 190 reads were then trimmed and merged with AdapterRemoval (Schubert et al., 2016).
-All reads (merged 191 and the small proportion of unmerged) were then mapped to the different reference genomes haploid 192 FASTA files representing reference genomes from the three populations (S1, S2 and S3) using bwa alm 193 v0.7.17 (Li and Durbin, 2009) together with the commonly used non-default parameters -l 16500 (to 194 avoid seeding), -n 0.01 and -o 2 (to allow for more mismatches and gaps due to post-mortem damages 195 and increased evolutionary distance to the reference) (Schubert et al., 2012; Oliva et al., 2021).
-BAM 196 files were handled using samtools v1.5 (Li et al., 2009).
-197
+Sequencing reads were then trimmed and merged with AdapterRemoval (Schubert et al., 2016).
+Reads All reads (merged and the small proportion of unmerged) were then mapped to the different reference genomes using bwa aln v0.7.17 (Li and Durbin, 2009) together with the commonly used non-default parameters -l 16500 (to avoid seeding), -n 0.01 and -o 2 (to allow for more mismatches and gaps due to post-mortem damages and increased evolutionary distance to the reference) (Schubert et al., 2012; Oliva et al., 2021).
+BAM files were handled using samtools v1.5 (Li et al., 2009).